linkedin/DuaLip/docs/demo/matching.rst

 How to do inference?
 --------------------
 There are two scenarios when reading the results.
-We can directly use the primal as decision variables.
+First, we can use the optimal primal values directly as decision variables.
 This is useful for a static system or batch processing.

-Or we can use the dual to recover primal.
+Second, we can use the optimal dual values to recover primal.
 This is useful when the system is dynamic and there are new items coming in.
 We can get the primal decision variable
-:math:`x_{ij}` without even solving the optimization problem.
+:math:`x_{ij}` without solving the extreme-scale optimization problem again.
 This allows us to work in a low-latency environment as required by most internet applications.

-The mechanism of solving such problems in industry is to first solve an extreme-scale problem to generate the duals and then use the duals in a low-latency environment to recover the primal, without the need of solving any optimization problem for every new item that is coming into the ecosystem.

 .. note::
-	The above method for re-using the dual variable works as long as the score distribution of the new items matches that of the old items which were used to solve the Problem.
-To prevent staleness, in practice, the optimization problem is solved at a regular cadence.
+	The above method for re-using the dual variable works as long as the score distribution of the new items matches that of the old items which were used to solve the MOO problem.
+To prevent staleness in practice, the optimization problem is re-solved at a regular cadence.